bignimbus/bignimbus.github.io/_posts/2016-05-04-if-bach-wrote-never-gonna-give-you-up.markdown

 - Stock Aitken Waterman, as performed by Rick Astley
 ```

-Just the other day, my colleague, Dan, changed our conference call hold music to Rick Astley's 1987 hit, "Never Gonna Give You Up."
-This filled me with joy because Dan didn't know that I've been sitting on this composition for the better part of two years.
-A new job and a new child later, and I've finally gotten to finish "If Bach Wrote....
+My colleague, Dan, recently changed our conference call hold music to Rick Astley's 1987 hit, "Never Gonna Give You Up."
+Little did he know that I had been sitting on an almost-finished homage to Mr. Astley for the better part of two years.
+A new job and a new child later, I've finally put the finishing touches on "If Bach Wrote....
 Never Gonna Give You Up."
 I take great pleasure in being able to do a completely original Rick Roll of the internet.

 ### Full audio
 {% assign url = site.url + '/assets/audio/if-bach-wrote-never-gonna-give-you-up' %}